Dear Book Friend,

 Solicit trustworthy, reliable readers to be your Betas, and give them a framework for their feedback that would be helpful, including a deadline.

+Are you trying something new?
+Do you have growth edges (love that phrase!) you’d like to work on?
 Alert your beta readers to those issues or areas for specific attention.
 Even if you just want general feedback, but especially if dealing with new or inexperienced beta readers, providing guidance will likely be appreciated.
-Otherwise you may get generically negative, unhelpful responses or even generically positive responses, which are equally unhelpful.
+Otherwise you may get generic, unhelpful responses - positive or negative - which are equally unhelpful.

 Solicit trustworthy, reliable readers to be your Betas, and give them a framework for their feedback that would be helpful, including a deadline.

+Are you trying something new?
+Do you have growth edges (love that phrase!) you’d like to work on?
 Alert your beta readers to those issues or areas for specific attention.
 Even if you just want general feedback, but especially if dealing with new or inexperienced beta readers, providing guidance will likely be appreciated.
-Otherwise you may get generically negative, unhelpful responses or even generically positive responses, which are equally unhelpful.
+Otherwise you may get generic, unhelpful responses - positive or negative - which are equally unhelpful.

 Have you written outside your personal experience?
 Consider hiring a Sensitivity Reader.
 As author Anna Hecker describes in Writer’s Digest, these knowledgeable editor/readers can help authors identify and correct wording or descriptions that could trigger, or details that are incorrect, off base, stereotypical, offensive, or antiquated.
 Check out the detailed explanation and data base in Write in the Margins.
 You’ll find more about this in my Topical Resources page.